hackabiel/hackabiel.github.io/index.md

 }
 </style>

-# "Hack the future in the heart of Switzerland"
+# Hack the future in the heart of Switzerland

 **A community-run group of indie entrepreneurs, makers, coders, designers, and hardware hackers who build their own independent services, apps and startups, meeting up every Friday for weekly co-working (and demos) in Biel/Bienne.**